SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/Compatibility.md

 Learn what functionality is available in older language modes.

-This book describes Swift 5.10, the default version of Swift that's included in Xcode 15.3.
+This book describes Swift 6,
+the default version of Swift that's included in Xcode XXX.
-You can use Xcode 15.3 to build targets that are written in either 5.10, Swift 4.2, or Swift 4.
+You can use Xcode XXX to build targets that are written in Swift 6, Swift 5, Swift 4.2, or Swift 4.

+When you use Xcode XXX to build Swift 5 code, most Swift 6 features are available --- the following changes are available only to code that uses Swift 6 or later:

+- XXX all the SE proposals that have feature flags
+- XXX strict concurrency
+- XXX existentials syntax?

+In addition,
-When you use Xcode 15.3 to build Swift 4 and Swift 4.2 code, most Swift 5.10 functionality is available.
+when you use Xcode 15.3 to build Swift 4 and Swift 4.2 code, most Swift 5 functionality is still available.
 That said,
-the following changes are available only to code that uses 5.10 or later:
+the following changes are available only to code that uses Swift 5:

 - Functions that return an opaque type require the Swift 5.1 runtime.
 - The `try?` expression doesn't introduce an extra level of optionality